Xunnamius/hashnav/Docs/Documentation.md

 * A blank string `''`, which is interpreted to mean the `defaultHome` page.
 	* ex. `page:''`
-* The boolean literal `true`, which is interpreted as "match any change to the page/state designator"
+* The boolean literal `true`, which is interpreted as "match any change to the page/state designator."
+Note that changes to the page's params will NOT activate these types of triggers unless the designator itself also changes.
 	* ex. `page:true`
 * The boolean literal `false`, which is interpreted as "match any change to the hash URI"
 	* ex. `page:false`